jgarciapueyo/proto-reconstruction/docs/3_Visualization.md

 # Part 3: Visualization
 One of the best ways to debug and assess the quality of the trajectory estimation is to visualize it.
 We are going to use [Pangolin](https://github.com/stevenlovegrove/Pangolin) to visualize the trajectory that we compute.

-# Part 0: Installation and Building
+# Step 0: Installation and Building
 In order to build Pangolin, we are goint to install it as a submodule in our repository in `ext/` folder, for external dependencies:
 ```bash
 git submodule add https://github.com/stevenlovegrove/Pangolin.git ./ext/Pangolin